Four workshops presented in the context of the Lean Management System

 Take part in four Lean Industry Workshops and learn how your learning and experiences in the workshops tie into a Lean Management System.
 This event is a collaboration between the Lean Institute Africa and Nelson Mandela Metropolitan University.

 We are proud that EZI Systems have associated themselves with this event as sponsors.
-They will be available at the event to demonstrate their products and talk to participants.

 More information about the workshops: